openshift-labs/lab-tekton-pipelines/README.md

 To deploy the workshop, first clone this Git repository to your own machine.

-Then within the Git repository directory, run:
+When you clone the repository, ensure you use the `--recurse-submodules` option with the `git clone` command.
+Alternatively, after having cloned the repository, within the repository directory, run:

 ```
 git submodule update --init --recursive
 ```

-This will checkout a copy of a Git submodule which contains scripts to help you deploy the workshop.
+The option to `git clone`, or the `git submodule update` command, ensure that a copy of a Git submodule which contains scripts to help you deploy the workshop will also be cloned.

 Next create a project in OpenShift into which the workshop is to be deployed.